sid-engel/hyprland-stuff/readme.md

--- Hyprland Stuff Readme --
+-- Hyprland Stuff Readme -- \n
 The directories correlate with the obviously correlated apps/locations.
 ~/.config/x